adityarauniyar/adityarauniyar.github.io/README.md

 4. Make changes, commit, and push!
 5. After deployment, the webpage will become available at `<your-github-username>.github.io`.

+Command to deploy with build
+From the parent directory:
+`bin/deploy --user`

 **For project pages:**

 1. In `_config.yml`, set `url` to `https://<your-github-username>.github.io` and `baseurl` to `/<your-repository-name>/`.